bobmino/learnycle_academy_v2/README.md

 ### Protected

 - **Dashboard**: Role-specific dashboards
+- **Content Creator**: Create formations, modules, lessons, quizzes, and projects
+- **Content Management**: Manage all content with hierarchical view
+- **Formations**: List of all formations with their modules
 - **Modules**: List of all learning modules
 - **Module Detail**: Lessons, PDFs, quizzes
 - **Teamwork**: Git collaboration tutorial